Date de prise d’effet : le 1 avril 2022

 - To public authorities when we receive lawful requests from them (such as court orders, or government inquiries), including to meet national security or law enforcement requirements.

-Data Subjects in the European Union, the United Kingdom, and Switzerland have the right to access data about them, and may have the right under certain circumstances to correct, amend, restrict, port, or delete Personal Data.
+Data Subjects in the European Union and Switzerland have the right to access data about them, and may have the right under certain circumstances to correct, amend, restrict, port, or delete Personal Data.
 Where we are the Data Controller, we will honor such rights, subject to the limitations and exclusions provided by law.
 Where we are processing the Personal Data of such individuals for our customers, we will refer any requests to access, correct, amend, restrict, port or delete Personal Data to the applicable Data Controller, if we have appropriate information to do so, and will provide reasonable support to the Data Controller in responding to your request.
 To convey your request to the relevant customer, we will need your name and contact information, the name of the customer to whom you provided your data, and whether you are making the request on your own behalf or on behalf of another person.
 All requests to exercise any of the foregoing rights should be sent to email@example.com.

 We have employed reasonable and appropriate measures designed to protect Personal Data from loss, misuse and unauthorized access, disclosure, alteration, and destruction, taking into due account the risks involved in the processing and the nature of the personal data.